 The process considers those orders that fall within the time frame of the backward and forward consumption.
-This includes both open and closed customer orders with due date within the consumption period.
+This includes both open and closed customer orders with due dates for open orders and ship dates for closed orders within the consumption period.

 For the example below, the item has a forward consumption of 8 days and backward consumption of 5 days.